-The following points summarize the Future Without Project (FWOP) conditions:
+The following points summarize the FWOP conditions:

-- Most of the FWOP damages are associated with single family residences located along the shoreline. - The majority of the damage and armoring is caused by erosion. - Damages in the future without project condition increase in the accelerated sea level rise scenarios.
+- Most of the FWOP damages are associated with single-family residences located along the shoreline. - The majority of the damage and armoring is caused by erosion. - Damages in the FWOP condition increase in the accelerated SLR scenarios.